kishan3/web-crawler/README.md

-# code-snippets
+# web crawler
-This repository contains individual scripts/programs for various tasks.
+This repository contains program to fetch urls from a url.

 ## setup